Skip to main content

 Under this project, Erie County will:

-- Manage the development of a Community Forest Management Plan looking at existing conditions of tree cover and maintenance throughout Erie County and making recommendations for best management practices and implementation projects to increase tree canopy, reduce stormwater runoff/flooding, address heat island effects, and more for the community.
-There will be a special focus on federally designated disadvantaged communities throughout Erie County.
+• Manage the development of a Community Forest Management Plan looking at existing conditions of tree cover and maintenance throughout Erie County and making recommendations for best management practices and implementation projects to increase tree canopy, reduce stormwater runoff/flooding, address heat island effects, and more for the community.two volunteers planting a tree

-- Address native tree supply in Erie County by establishing a tree nursery through Erie County Department of Parks, Recreation, and Forestry (Parks).
-Saplings and seeds will be collected from existing Parks’ property and grown in the nursery for use by local governments and organizations in planting projects in disadvantaged communities.
-See if your potential project will qualify by entering the address in this map.
+• Address native tree supply in Erie County by establishing a tree nursery through Erie County Department of Parks, Recreation, and Forestry (Parks).
+Saplings and seeds will be collected from existing Parks’ property and grown in the nursery for use by local governments and organizations in planting projects in Erie County.

 Our Grant Partners: